sair-lab/cse473s23/README.md

 # CSE 573: Intro to Computer Vision & Image Processing

+- The slides were used in teaching for Spring 2023 CSE 473/573, University at Buffalo.
-You are free to download all slides, but remember to include proper acknolwdgement to use it.
+- You are free to download and use them, but remember to include proper acknowledgement.

 ## Lecturer: